 - Roof soffits (the flat bit between the gutter and the wall) which are made of asbestos insulating board (AIB) and are sometimes covered over with PVC fascias

-- Rainwater goods
+- Rainwater goods made of asbestos cement

-- Cold water tanks
+- Cold water tanks made of asbestos cement

 - Corrugated sheet roofs to garages

 - Garages as a whole completely formed from asbestos sheet